autistic-symposium/mev-toolkit/private_order_flows/README.md

 <br>

-### private order flow protocols (POFPs)
+### rpc-based private order flow protocols (POFPs)

 <br>

-* rpc-based mev solutions (private order flow)
+* this type of private order flows can be realized by modifying either the user's rpc or by modifying the protocol's frontend
-* private order flows are realized by modifying either the user's rpc or by modifying the protocol's frontend
+* the rpc endpoint re-broadcasts (forwarding) the tx to nodes.
-* the goal of private order flow protocols (POFPs)
+* in respect to every pending tx they receive, they can: 1) censor, 2) forward to some mempool, or 3) forward it directly to some block-builders or validators.

 <br>